jlberryhill/jamieberryhill.com/_projects/oecd.md

 ## Tracking global innovation trends

-One of my OPSI's mission objectives is to “uncover emerging practice and identify what’s next.”
+One of OPSI's mission objectives is to “uncover emerging practice and identify what’s next.”
 To help achieve this, I managed an annual project to conduct research and host an open ‘Call for Innovations’ crowdsourcing exercise.
 In this, we sought to uncover innovative projects going on around the world.
 We analyzed these cases and surface key trends, challenges, and success factors in innovation today, as well as examples and stories to illustrate them and recommendations to help support innovation.

 We recently launched our [2023 edition](https://oe.cd/trends2023), with trends on algorithmic accountability, integrated and tech-eneabled healthcare, innovative social equity programs, and the evolution of public engagement.
 In addition to reports, we develop digital stories to help users better understand these trends and cases.